-In a previous blog entry, I was talking about how, when enrolling with an OEM’s cloud, a device’s Root of Trust (RoT) on its own is not necessarily sufficient to determine if a device is counterfeit or not.
+In a previous blog entry, I was talking about root of trust-based automatic registration to the cloud for IoT, when enrolling with an OEM’s cloud, a device’s Root of Trust (RoT) on its own is not necessarily sufficient to determine if a device is counterfeit or not.
 In many cases, more is definitely needed; but why, and when?

 The RoT only attests to one single event for a target device.
 This is OK if a device is created in a controlled manner without any interim stages, such as mobile phones, tablets or even cars.
 However, in many parts of the IoT world, devices often consist of modules, where each module has followed its own path from inception to completion and might go through several stages before it becomes a final product.

 Imagine that a silicon provider (SiP) creates the first part of a future device, typically the chip, consisting of the Microcontroller Unit (MCU), flash, and so forth.
 This is then typically sold on to a second company, which then adds sensors and other connectors to it, only for it again to be shipped to a third step in the chain where perhaps they install additional software on it.
 Eventually, the module ends up with the OEM who packages it all up, adds a nice formfactor around it and ships the final product to the end user.
 In this example, there are 4 links in the chain, but there could be even more.

 One approach would be to inject a fresh RoT at each step of the chain.
 However, that is relatively expensive and requires secure manufacturing at each step; which does not necessarily fit the needs of (often) low volume IoT providers, with outsourced or potentially untrusted factories.
 An ideal solution is, therefore, to inject the RoT at the SiP and then leverage this at subsequent stages.